fire2a/C2F-W/README.md

 ## Moderate: CLI
 1. Download a release (Cell2FireW...zip) from the right vertical tab bar, unzip
-2. Download a prepared instance, also from the releases tab, choose your fuel model: Kitral, Scott&Burgan, or Canada
+2. Download a prepared instance, also from the releases tab, choose your fuel model: Kitral, Scott&Burgan, or Canada (--sim <K|S|C>)
 3. Open a terminal, type the following:
 ```
 # needs an empty directory to store the results